apache/parquet-format/LogicalTypes.md

 A `SchemaElement` with the `DECIMAL` `ConvertedType` must also have both `scale` and `precision` fields set, even if scale is 0 by default.

+The sort order used for `DECIMAL` values must be `SIGNED`.
+The order is must be equivalent to signed comparison of decimal values.

+If the column uses `int32` or `int64` physical types, then signed comparison of the integer values produces the correct ordering.
+If the physical type is fixed, then the correct ordering can be produced by flipping the most-significant bit in the first byte and then using unsigned byte-wise comparison.

 ## Date/Time Types

 ### DATE